aczi0/KasterSite2/exampleSite/content/english/_index.md

     title: Main Production Plan
     image: images/screenshots/03.png
-    content: Initialize your main production plan with the optimal sequence based on your digital operations build, company objectives and constraints.
+    content: Initialize your main production plan with the optimal sequence based on your  company objectives and constraints.
     button:
       enable: true
       label: View More